WhereShitHappens/BrokenMouseWheel/README.md

 # BMW - Broken Mouse Wheel
 ### Current Version: v0.0.2
-Firefox extension that allows users to scroll websites by holding the CTRL key.
+A Firefox add-on that allows users to scroll websites by moving the mouse, while holding the CTRL key.

+This add-on allows you not only to completely substitute the use of the mouse wheel, but also to be faster. <br>
+It also complements nicely the built-in `CTRL + LeftMouseClick` function, which opens a new tab.

 Incoming features: <br>
 - Smoother scrolling <br>
+- Optimization to avoid unwanted scrolling (i.e. when you ctr+c) <br>
 - Activate/Deactivate button

 ## How to install from .xpi